 Our dental care team is committed to conservative dentistry as our first course of action when assisting patients with their oral health, and this philosophy carries into our treatment of TMJ/TMD disorders as well.

 Although alternative treatment methods such as those mentioned are highly successful in treating TMJ/TMD disorders, an accurate diagnosis must be obtained before any self-treatment begins.
-This is especially important if the cause of your jaw distress is from an infection or other underlying condition that could worsen without a diagnostic evaluation from our dentist.
+This is especially important if the cause of your jaw distress is an infection or other underlying condition that could worsen without a diagnostic evaluation from our dentist near you.
 Rather than continuing to live with your pain – and the risk of it worsening – why not make an appointment today?